How to Protect Your WordPress Files and Directories Using .htaccess?

 The .htaccess file is a server configuration file supported by many web servers, including the most popular Apache web server software.
 This seemingly unassuming file is power packed with all kinds of functionalities and features, which if used correctly can very effectively define the way your web server processes requests.
-Learn how to restrict WordPress site access with this file.
+Learn how to restrict access to files and directories of WordPress using .htaccess file.

 Apart from defining the way the web server processes requests, it is also very useful to protect your WordPress files from unauthorized access by hackers.
-In this article, we explore the many ways you can protect the various files in your site using .htaccess.
+In this article, we explore the many ways you can protect your WordPress files and directories using .htaccess.

 Before we go on to protect other files, let us start with protecting the .htaccess, first.
 However, as we always say, before making any changes (no matter how big or small they may be) always backup your site and in this case, save a couple of copies of your .htaccess file on your local system.
 This is to contain any damage that may arise from accidentally messing with the file.